Diff2DGS: Reliable Reconstruction of Occluded Surgical Scenes via 2D Gaussian Splatting: Method

 \subsection{Diffusion-based Inpainting of Surgical Instruments}

 Tissue 3D reconstruction is made challenging by the presence of surgical instruments that partially occlude the view.
-Previous works have addressed this by utilising surgical instrument segmentation to mask out instrument regions during 3D reconstruction optimisation with NeRF or Gaussian Splatting representations.
-We instead propose to use a diffusion model\cite{ddim} as a pre-processing step to remove surgical instrument occlusions and inpaint them with the tissue appearance underneath.
+Previous surgical reconstruction methods commonly use instrument segmentation masks to exclude tool regions from the photometric or reconstruction loss during NeRF- or Gaussian-Splatting-based optimization \cite{surgey_nerf0,deform3dgs,endogaussian}.
+We instead propose to use a diffusion model \cite{ddim} as a pre-processing step to remove surgical instrument occlusions and inpaint them with the tissue appearance underneath.
 We then perform 3D reconstruction without masking out any region.

 The video inpainting model categorizes pixels into two types: known pixels (non-occluded tissue) that are propagated using temporal information from preceding frames, and unknown pixels (occluded tissue) that are generated by the diffusion model while preserving structural integrity.
-To further enhance consistency in long video sequences, a temporal attention mechanism is utilised to extend the model's temporal receptive field.
+To further enhance consistency in long video sequences, a temporal attention mechanism is utilised to extend the model’s temporal receptive field.
 The temporal attention mechanism $TA_t$ can be defined as: